CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 * MongoDB: Version 4.2.x
 * Node.js: Version 13.x

+!!! note
-Please note that if you instead install older versions of the two pieces of software, refer to the table above for compatible versions of each software that corresponds to their respective Linux Distributions.
+    If you instead install older versions of the two pieces of software, refer to the table above for compatible versions of each software that corresponds to their respective Linux Distributions.

 ## Getting Started